 - University City Community Foundation (UCCF, formerly known as ImproveUC) was created through the generous support of the University City Community Association (UCCA) to facilitate improvements in University City.
 As a 501(c)(3) nonprofit organization, UCCF will provide a structure within which tax-deductible donations can be made for community projects.
 With the help of UCCA, UCCF will work to secure funding for projects that fall within its tax-exempt purpose, solicit volunteers for project completion, and keep donors and members of the community informed as to the status of projects, and new opportunities for community improvement.

-- University Community Planning Group (UCPG) is the recognized planning group for both South and North University City community areas.
+- University Community Planning Group (UCPG) is the recognized planning group for both south and north University City community areas.
 It is advisory to the City of San Diego on land use, environmental, circulation, public transit and life safety issues.
-They do not raise private donations for projects.
+UCPG does not raise private donations for projects.

-- EdUCate!, a 501(c)(3) nonprofit organization dedicated to raising supplemental funds for the five public schools in University City.
+- EdUCate! is a 501(c)(3) nonprofit organization dedicated to raising supplemental funds for the five public schools in University City.

-- University City Little League , a 501(c)(3) nonprofit organization dedicated to organizing and raising funds for youth baseball in University City;
+- University City Little League is a 501(c)(3) nonprofit organization dedicated to organizing and raising funds for youth baseball in University City.

-- The Centurion Foundation , a 501(c)3 nonprofit organization dedicated to raising funds to support the University City High School athletic programs, and extracurricular and alumni activities.
+- The Centurion Foundation is a 501(c)(3) nonprofit organization dedicated to raising funds to support the University City High School athletic programs, extracurricular and alumni activities.

 - UC Del Sol (UCDS) is an ASA-affiliated 501(c)(3) nonprofit organization dedicated to organizing and raising funds for girls fast pitch softball league in University City and surrounding communities.